sysprog21/rv32emu/README.md

 Congratulate yourself if `riscv-gdb` does not produce an error message.
 Now that the GDB command line is available, you can communicate with `rv32emu`.

-### Limitation

-The development of `rv32emu`'s GDBRSP functionality is still ongoing.
-Due to the current unfinished design, various restrictions on this feature are known.
-* Since the 'G' packet is not supported yet, writing emulator registers with GDB is not permitted.
-* Consequently, the packets for binary download (the "X" packet) and memory writing (the "M" packet) specified in GDBRSP are not allowed.
-It is forbidden to use GDB commands such as "load" that aim to modify the emulator's internal memory.
-* You can only set one breakpoint when debugging due to the inadequate breakpoint handling design.

 ## Contributing
 See [CONTRIBUTING.md](CONTRIBUTING.md) for contribution guidelines.